Share the Shore with Nesting Birds

 These shorebirds need special protection throughout their April to August nesting season and especially during the increased beach activity over the long Memorial Day and Fourth-of-July weekends.
 By obeying the warning signs and staying away from fenced areas, beach visitors can avoid disturbing the nesting birds.

 Both piping plovers and least terns use a shallow depression in sand for a nest.
 Their sand-colored eggs and young are so well camouflaged that they are easily stepped on.
-When intruders approach, young piping plovers are likely to stand motionless while the adult tries to attract attention by pretending to have a broken wing or flying around the intruder.
-If you witness this behavior, DEEP advises you to move away from the area at once.
+When perceived predators approach, young piping plovers are likely to stand motionless while the adult tries to attract attention by pretending to have a broken wing or flying around the intruder.
+If you witness this behavior, DEEP advises you to move away from the area birds and toward the water’s edge at once.

 The DEEP Wildlife Division also provides the following advice to protect nesting shorebirds: